 Special Diet Notes: Olive Stuffed Meatballs with Romesco Sauce

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, peanut-free, and soy-free.
+If you’re in need of meatballs sans breading, then I recommend trying these Healthy Turkey Meatballs without Breadcrumbs or these California Dreamin’ Turkey Meatballs.

 For egg-free stuffed meatballs, you can swap in 3 tablespoons of beaten aquafaba (liquid from a can of beans), or simply use a couple tablespoons of unsweetened dairy-free milk alternative to help soften.